-For many, concerns remain about the risk of contracting coronavirus once back in the workplace.
+For many, concerns remain about the risk of contracting COVID-19 once back in the workplace.
 It's a serious issue for a workforce that is more stressed than ever.
 And besides real fears about getting sick, a Gallup poll found a majority of American adults working from home would prefer to continue doing so “as much as possible” after the pandemic.
-Though telecommuting is mostly an option for white collar workers, more than 62% of employed Americans currently say they have worked from home during the crisis, a number that has doubled since mid-March.1
+Though telecommuting is mostly an option for white collar workers, more than 62% of employed Americans currently say they have worked from home during the crisis, a number that has doubled since mid-March 2020.1

 To help companies prepare, we’ve put together a list of the top questions employees are asking about returning to work.

 - An important first step is to have a conversation with your employee and actively listen to their specific concerns.
 Determine if they’re reasonable.

 - Determine if you’ve already addressed your employee’s concerns or have set plans.
 For a quick plan on safely returning to work, take a look at our employer checklist.